 Route Proposed Changes Gold Line Improve frequency to and from Folsom to every 15 minutes weekdays from approximately 6:15 am to 7:15 pm.
 Gold Line Add a Saturday departure from Folsom at 7:00 am and Sunday/Holiday departures from Folsom at 7:00, 7:30, 8:00, 8:30, 9:00, and 9:30 am.
-Add Sunday/Holiday departures from Sacramento Valley Station to Sunrise at 9:19 and 9:49 pm.
+Add Sunday/Holiday departures from Sacramento Valley Station to Sunrise at 9:19, 9:49, 10:19, and 10:49 pm and from Historic Folsom at 10:00, 10:30, 11:00, and 11:30 pm.
 F10 Folsom Eliminate service to stops on American River Canyon Drive, except for the first morning trip and last two evening trips.
 No changes to service on existing stops on Main and Madison, in Orangevale.
 Add weekend and holiday service, including stops on Main and Madison, but not on American River Canyon Drive.
 F30 Folsom Prison Eliminate Route F30, which currently provides morning and afternoon peak-hour service between the Glenn light rail station area and Folsom Prison, due to low ridership and coverage by SmaRT Ride.
 1 Greenback Add one evening trip on Saturday departing Watt/I-80 light rail station at 9:36 pm to improve frequency to every 30 minutes and provide a better connection with the Blue Line.
 26 Fulton Watt Add weekday trips departing University/65th St station at 8:47 and 9:47 pm and departing Watt & Elverta at 8:33 pm (arriving at University/65th Street station at 9:30 pm) to improve frequency to every 30 minutes and provide better connections with #81 Florin.
 Add Saturday trips departing Watt & Elverta at 6:58, and 7:58 pm and departing University/65th St Station at 6:17, 7:17, 8:17, and 9:17 pm to improve frequency to every 30 minutes and improve connections with the Gold Line and #81 Florin.
-Add Sunday/Holiday trips departing Watt & Elverta at 7:58 pm and departing University/65th St station at 9:17 pm to improve connections with the Gold Line and other bus routes.
+Add Sunday/Holiday trips departing Watt & Elverta at 7:58 pm and departing University/65th St station at 9:17 pm to improve connections with the Gold Line and #81 Florin.